Skip to main content

 The EKU Ag Club is open to any students who have a general passion for anything agriculture, and a desire to get more involved.
 Members participate in agricultural outreach events at local schools, host community trunk-or-treats, and student fellowship events, such as dinners, celebrations, hiking and more!
 Members also acquire networking opportunities, a greater understanding of agriculture, outreach opportunities, and a club T-shirt!
 Want to know more?
 Contact the club president or Dr. McDermott.

-Block & Bridle is a national organization, members are college students from all over the country who are interested in farm animals.
-The EKU Block & Bridle club is affiliated with the national organization and the club participates in the national convention each year.
+Block and Bridle is a national organization, members are college students from all over the country who are interested in farm animals.
+The EKU Block and Bridle club is affiliated with the national organization and the club participates in the national convention each year.

 The objectives of the Block and Bridle Club are: 1) To promote a higher scholastic standard and a more complete understanding of the field of Animal Sciences among student members, 2) To promote Animal Sciences through the development of a program of activities, especially all phases of student Animal Science work in colleges and Universities, and 3) To bring about a closer relationship among all students pursing some phase of the Animal Sciences as a profession.
 To learn more, contact the club president or Dr. Sexten.